• Skip to primary navigation

 Ingredients for a prime rib roast.

-Coarse Kosher Salt & Ground Pepper – Use coarse salt as it provides a nice crust.
-Table salt is too fine, and will make the roast too salty.
+Coarse Kosher Salt & Cracked Pepper - Use coarse kosher salt to create a flavorful crust.
+Avoid fine table salt, as it can make the roast overly salty.

 Baking or Roasting pan